-From 2012 – 2016, Jeff served two terms as President of the South Central Society for Music Theory.
-He has also served as Vice President, Secretary, and local arrangements chair, as well as on the program committees for the LSU colloquium and the joint MTSE-SCSMT conference in 2016.
+From 2012–2016, Jeff served two terms as President of the South Central Society for Music Theory.
+He has also served as Vice President, Secretary, program chair, and local arrangements chair, as well as serving on the program committees for the LSU colloquium and the joint MTSE-SCSMT conference in 2016.

-At KSU, he teaches freshmen and sophomore music theory and aural skills courses, Introduction to Russian Music Theory, and leads the KSU Music Forum, a bimonthly meeting for students to engage in contemporary music theory and musicological readings.
+Jeff teaches freshmen and sophomore music theory and aural skills courses, Form, Introduction to Russian Music Theory, and leads the KSU Music Forum, a bimonthly meeting for students to engage in contemporary music theory and musicological readings.
 Previous groups have focused on film music, video game music, and rock music.
 Jeff has made many changes to the music theory and aural skills curriculum by incorperating flipped pedagogy, high-impact practices, and multi-tier compositional projects, and the inclusion of repetoire by woman and BIPOC composers.
 Most significantly, Jeff won a $10,800 grant in 2018 to create a free, online music dictation textbook with his colleague, Benjamin Wadsworth.